National Youth Leadership Training

 - Must have a current BSA Health and Medical Record form parts A, B, and C.

-- As of March 1, 2019, Scouts BSA members (male and female) must be at least 13.
+- Scouts BSA members (male and female) must be at least 13 and be a First Class Rank.
 They must have completed Introduction to Leadership Skills for Troops.